KH40-khoast40/Shadekai/README.md

 Make sure to input the neccessary texture names in the fx

+## Notices
+- Make sure that your Project Sekai model has vertex color that looks like this in the UV2 slot.
+- Normally, the rim light will be visible from the start.
+But once you load **Shadekai_Controller.pmx**, it will disappear due to the color is reset to 0.
+You have to turn the color sliders up for it to appear again.
+- The texture that ends with "_H" is necessary for the shader to color the skin.
+However, it is extremely low-res and can cause some disconnections between parts.
+You should upscale it using Waifu2x

 ## Rules
 ✔️ **Modification is allowed, you can customize the shader, or add new features to it all you want.**